 Although students are permitted to bring cell phones to school, it is not encouraged.
-If a student brings a cell phone to school, it may not be used inside the school building without permission from OSS staff.
-The cell phone must be turned off before entering the school building and immediately placed in the student's locker.
-Students may not carry the phone with them during school hours.
+If a student brings a cell phone to school, it may not be used inside the school building without permission from OSES staff.
+The cell phone must be turned off before entering the school building and immediately placed in the student's locker (or book bag if the student does not have a locker).
+Students may not carry the phone with them during school hours (i.e.: in their pocket, purse, etc.).
 Students shall not use them, display them openly, or leave them in the "on" position" during regular school hours.
-Regular school hours at OSS are 8:00 am to 3:40 pm.
 If student is scheduled for an after school activity, including but not limited to clubs and tutoring, cell phone shall be kept off until such activity is over.
-Cell phones must be turned off and must be in lockers during the school hours.
+Cell phones must be turned off and must be in lockers/book bag during the school hours.
 The policy applies to any type of use not just voice calls.
 Cell phones may not be used during the school day to take photographs or to send or receive text messages.
 Students should check their cell phone before entering the building and make sure that it is in the "off" position.
 Students who are found in possession of a pager or cellular telephone shall have the item confiscated by the resource officer or school administrator.
 The cell phone will only be returned directly to the parent/guardian.
-Students are not permitted to play music on electronic devices in the dismissal area without using personal headphones.
-The music must be school appropriate.

 If a parent/guardian cannot pick them up items may also be shipped to a home address provided that the shipping charges are prepaid by the parent.
-This rule applies but is not limited to other electronic devices such as Digital Cameras, PDA's, blackberry, Mp3/Mp4 player, iPod, iTouch, iPad, radios, and electronic reading devices (Kindle, Nook, etc.)
+This rule applies but is not limited to other electronic devices such as Digital Cameras, PDA's, blackberry, Mp3/Mp4 player, Ipod, Itouch, Ipad, radios, and electronic reading devices (Kindle, Nook, etc.)

-At no time shall OSS be responsible for theft, loss or damage to cell phones or other electronic devices brought onto its property.
+At no time shall OSES be responsible for theft, loss or damage to cell phones or other electronic devices brought onto its property.